ytechie/ytechie-blog/src/documents/2008/04/i-switched-from-linux-to-windows-server-2008/index.html.md

 <pre class="csharpcode">sudo mdadm --create --verbose /dev/md0 --level=1 --raid-devices=2 --assume-clean /dev/sd[ab]
 </pre>

 The last major issue I had was with the VMware Server installation.
 Out of the gate, the installation was 10 times more difficult.
-It wasn't a click-&gt;next-&gt;next-&gt;next install.
+It wasn't a click->next-&gt;next-&gt;next install.
 Once I got it installed, the VMware server console wouldn't connect.

  ![Windows Server 2008](windows-server-2008.png)